 NYR has decades-long relationships with their growers: small family farms and women-owned coops around the world.
 This assures the growers a fair wage plus philanthropic NYR donates thousands back to the grower’s villages for clean drinking water, wells, eduction, and healthcare.
 A win-win for everyone.
 NYR’s essential oils are manufactured in their award-winning, sustainable Eco-factory in Dorst, UK, with seed to bottle oversight.

 Neal’s Yard Remedies Essential Oils

 NYR currently has over 300 essential oils available in their retails stores in UK, Europe, and Asia.
 If you’re lucky enough to visit London, check out their lovely flagship store in Covent Garden.
 In the US we currently have about 30 essential oils online, with more new scents arriving from the UK all the time.
 You can learn more about Essential Oils here.

 What is your favorite essential oil scent?
 Please leave a comment below to let us know.
-And be sure to share this post with your friends and family who use essential oils, so they can be safe too.
+In the spirit of Essential Oil Safety, please share this post with your friends and family who use essential oils, so they can be safe too.